ArundeepChohan/ArundeepChohan.github.io/README.md

 Seems to need to change fa to something else https://help.getadblock.com/support/solutions/articles/6000148708-adblock-blocks-font-awesome-social-media-icons.

 Improvements: Change all images to a smaller size to fit the container.
 As well as changing the type of image to a new type.

+Updates: Febuary 20, 2019.
+Added webp using Node.js and fallback.